 Locally-made programmes are those made within a station's licensed area or, where Ofcom has approved an area relating to that station, that approved area.
 A station's Format will formally indicate where it must make its locally-made programmes.
-While it is acceptable during locally-made hours for news bulletins to be produced and/or delivered from outside the station's licensed or approved area as part of a 'news hub' arrangement (see guidance on local news provision, above), and it is also permissible for other individual elements of local content (such as travel news) to be sourced from outside the local area, it is our expectation that the main presenter or host of any programme broadcast during a station's locally-made hours should be physically located within that station's licensed or approved area.
-This guidance also applies to situations where the programme's main presenter is pre-recorded or voice-tracked (i.e. not broadcasting 'live').
+While it is acceptable for news bulletins to be produced and/or delivered from outside the station's licensed or approved area as part of a 'news hub' arrangement (see guidelines on local news provision, above), and it is also permissible for other individual elements of local content (such as travel news) to be sourced from outside the local area, it is our expectation that the main presenter or host of any programme broadcast during a station's locally-made hours should be physically located within that station's licensed or approved area.
+This also applies to situations where the programme's main presenter is pre-recorded or voice-tracked (i.e. not broadcasting 'live').
 “Physically located” in this context does not necessarily mean a studio building – it could equally mean a presenter broadcasting from their home, or a public location such as a café.

 While stations are free to network programmes outside the requirements regarding locally-made programmes in their Formats, they should still be able to respond to local events in a timely manner, providing live local programming in the way and at times that audiences expect.

-In exceptional cases, if a station can put forward a convincing case as to why it should be treated differently, for example, as a specialist music station, and so have to provide less local material and less locally-made programmes than these guidelines suggest, Ofcom will consider such requests on a case-by-case basis.
+In exceptional cases, if a station can put forward a convincing case as to why it should be treated differently, for example, as a specialist music station, and so have to provide less locally-made programmes than these guidelines suggest, Ofcom will consider such requests on a case-by-case basis.

 AM stations generally need not produce locally-made programmes nor broadcast local material.
 But, each AM station should produce a minimum of 10 hours of programmes during weekday daytimes from within the nation where the station is based.

-Regardless of where a station’s programmes are made, or whether they are shared with one or more other stations, each station should still provide local material relevant to the listeners in their individual licensed areas.
+Regardless of where a station’s programmes are made, or whether they are shared with one or more other stations, each station should still provide local material relevant to the listeners in their individual licensed area.